Don't underestimate your own edge

 I used to be quite skeptical of E2E ASR.
 I thought that yes, the approach was interesting and worth investigating, but it felt like it was putting too much responsibility on the shoulders of a single system (the neural network) with no priors attached.
 It did not feel like there was an advantage to it other than simplicity (which by itself will not help performance).

-Why you need a billion words to get a good language model
+Why you need (at least) a billion words to get a good language model

 BPE is a remarkably effective algorithm for finding a set of subwords.
 Just count pairs of tokens, merge the most frequent one, repeat until you have the desired number of subwords.
 Why does this work, and why would just picking the k most frequent ngrams not?